Investment Objective and Benchmark

 The Company’s Objective is to maximise shareholders’ total return by investing in the shares and securities of property companies and property related businesses internationally and also in investment property located in the UK.

 The benchmark is the FTSE EPRA/NAREIT Developed Europe Capped Net Total Return Index in Sterling.
-The index, calculated by FTSE, is free-float based and currently has 103 constituent companies as at 31 March 2018.
+The index, calculated by FTSE, is free-float based and as at 31 March 2022 had 105 constituent companies.
 The index limits exposure to any one company to 10% and reweights the other constituents pro-rata.
-The benchmark website contains further details about the index and performance.
+The benchmark website www.epra.com contains further details about the index and performance.

-In accordance with the Alternative Investment Fund Managers Directive (‘AIFMD’), BNP Paribas has been appointed as Depository to the Company.
-BNP Paribas also provide custodial and administration services to the Company.
-Company secretarial services are provided by BMO Investment Business Limited.
+In accordance with the Alternative Investment Fund Managers Directive (‘AIFMD’), BNP Paribas has been appointed as Depositary to the Company.
+BNP Paribas also provides custodial and administrative services to the Company.
+Company Secretarial services are provided by BMO Investment Business Limited.
 A summary of the terms of the Investment Management Agreement are set out on pages 54 and 55 of the 31 March 2022 Annual Report.

 Strategy and Investment Policies

 The investment selection process seeks to identify well managed companies of all sizes.
 The Manager generally regards future growth and capital appreciation potential more highly than immediate yield or discount to asset value.

 Although the investment objective allows for investment on an international basis, the benchmark is a Pan European Index and the majority of the investments will be located in that geographical area.
 Direct property investments are located in the UK only.

 As a dedicated investor in the property sector the Company cannot offer diversification outside that sector, however, within the portfolio there are limitations, as set out below, on the size of individual investments held to ensure diversification within the portfolio.